RudrakshKashyap/miscellaneous/DBMS/Partitioning&Sharding.md

-## 🗂️ How Virtual Bucket Sharding Works - A type of directory based sharding
+##  How Virtual Bucket SHARDING Works - A type of directory based sharding

 Virtual bucket sharding introduces a two-level mapping process that decouples data from physical shards.